csc301-2023-winter/3-university-health-network-T/Deliverable-2/README.md

 - Page 1: By clicking the URL, you will see the login page.
 ## ![page 1](./D2-reg-demo-img/r1.png)

 - Page 2: For new user register, click the register button.
-After entering the correct information, it will go to page 3 for user email verification.
+After entering the correct information, it will go to page 3 for user email verification, you can enter your personal email address to receive the 5-digits vertification code.
 ## ![page 2](./D2-reg-demo-img/r2.png)

 - Page 3: User login email verification, click "login" to access to the main web page.